dafei1993/cmpe283/assignment3/README.md

   5. Test the modified kernel by using kvm

 ## Qeustions
-  1.Comment on the frequency of exits – does the number of exits increase at a stable rate?
+  1. Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?
-  2.Of the exit types defined in the SDM, which are the most frequent?
+  2. Of the exit types defined in the SDM, which are the most frequent?
 Least?